Provisional Patent Application: Complete 2026 Guide

 1. Establishes Your Priority Date

 Patent law in the U.S. operates on a first-to-file basis.
-The day you file your provisional patent application becomes your priority date.
-That date determines who has rights if two inventors file for similar inventions.
-Filing even a few days before a competitor can matter.
+The day you file your provisional patent application becomes your priority date, and that date determines who has rights if two inventors file for similar inventions.
+Filing even a few days before a competitor can matter, and both provisional and non-provisional applications establish that date equally.

 2. Grants Patent Pending Status